 Mr. Jerry Saldajeno (Science, Math) has a B.S. in Cell and Molecular Biology from San Diego State University and M.S. in Biochemistry from the University of Nebraska, Kearney.
 At one point, he was working for the City of San Diego performing water tests and looking for bacteria.
 He began teaching at Covenant in 2018.
 With over 10 years of teaching experience, he loves being able share his passion about science and hopes to inspire students to become future scientists.
 Jerry also enjoys basketball and bass, and you’ll find him regularly participating in our Chess Club.

-Mrs. Wendy Tamminga (English) has a B.A. in Art with an endorsement to teach kindergarten through twelfth grade from Northwestern College in Orange City, Iowa.
+Mrs. Wendy Tamminga (English) earned a B.A. with an endorsement to teach kindergarten through twelfth grade from Northwestern College in Orange City, Iowa.
 She has over twelve years of teaching experience and homeschooled her four children prior to joining the Covenant faculty in 2015.
 “I love my job because I get to discuss great literature and the implications of God’s truth in the world and in our lives,” says Wendy.
 She has the privilege of seeing students develop and hone their writing skills throughout their four years at CHS while getting to pursue her passion for teaching.
 She has a special love for Shakespeare, which was developed by directing students in plays and taking them to Ashland, Oregon to see live performances.
 Outside of the classroom, she loves spending time with her family, sailing, reading, drawing, playing piano, and singing.